azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 - update the target resource groups to include in the scanning
 - switch the OMS workspace information that CA should use to send control evaluation events to
 - use a different AAD SPN for the runbooks
-- remove previously set OMS,AltOMS or Webhook settings
+- remove previously set OMS,AltOMS,Webhook settings or ScanOnDeployment mode for CA account.
 - etc.

 To do any or all of these: